fasal26/gold/README.md

-# a markteing website for a gold trading companu
+# a markteing website for a gold trading company